 Top 3 foods to biohack your hormones.

-Increase fermented foods to support healthy gut bacteria.
+1. Increase fermented foods to support healthy gut bacteria.

-Eat more Fiber.
+2. Eat more fiber.

 The goal is 25 grams per day.
 Fiber is essential to support our liver to detox excess estrogen.
 Freshly ground flax seeds are an easy addition to the diet.
-You can sprinkle over salads, avocado, or add to smoothies.
+You can sprinkle them over salads, an avocado, or add to smoothies.

-Top 3 supplements to regulate the menstrual cycle.
+Top 4 supplements to regulate the menstrual cycle.

 Available as a tincture or capsule, this herb is known to stabilize the luteal phase or second half of the menstrual cycle.
 It also supports LH (luteinizing hormone) which aids in regular ovulation.
 It is especially helpful if you decide to stop birth control pills to support a more natural cycle.
 If you are still on the pill, you will not reap the benefits of this herb.